Skip to content

 Behavior

-• Will stop: Tasks that are queued but haven't started execution
+• Tasks that are queued but haven't started execution will be stopped

-• Will not stop: Tasks that are already running (chain and swarm will stop after they have started, however a single task will not)
+• Tasks that are already running will not be stopped (chain and swarm will stop after they have started, however a single task will not)

 Usage